Sneha421/snehab.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I’m deeply interested in the intersection of AI and healthcare—especially using NLP and deep learning to tackle real-world clinical challenges.
+        I’m deeply interested in the intersection of AI and healthcare — especially using NLP and deep learning to tackle real-world clinical challenges.

+        At Medtronic, I built a recommendation system for diabetes product complaints, which deepened my interest in responsible, impactful AI.

-        My recent work explores transformer-based approaches for improving OCR outputs, and I’ve published research in NLP along these lines.
+        My recent publication explores transformer-based approaches to improve OCR outputs in noisy medical text.

         I’m always excited to collaborate on meaningful projects that blend responsible AI with impactful healthcare solutions.
     design: